 “Insha’Allah,” Rida answered, and the two men shook hands.

-“I will never forget our conversation,” Rida told Oded when we’d finished picking olives at the end of the day.
-“If more Palestinians and Israelis spoke honestly, without fear, our peoples could learn to understand and respect each other, and we could live together in equality and peace.”
+“I will never forget our conversation,” Rida told Oded when we finished picking olives at the end of the day.
+“If more Palestinians and Israelis spoke honestly, without fear, our peoples would be able to understand and respect each other, and we could live together in equality and peace.”